Connect to NemLog-in with SAML 2.0

 - Click Provision to integrationtest and then click Apply for integration test

-3 - Optionally - add privilege claim transformation in FoxIDs Control Client
+4) - Optionally - add privilege claim transformation in FoxIDs Control Client

 Optionally, if you are using the privilege claim.

-FoxIDs can transforms the DK privilege XML claim to a JSON claim.
+FoxIDs can transform the DK privilege XML claim to a JSON claim.
 It is recommended to add the transformation in order to obtain smaller claims and tokens.
+Furthermore, it makes the tokens readable.

 - Remove the original privilege claim from the claims pipeline.